TOEFL: Two professors offer contrasting opinions on recent research concerning how genetics affects a person's intelligence.

 The father of the nature nurture debate and really the science of studying nature and nurture was Charles Darwin's younger cousin, Francis Galton.
 Interestingly, Galton was also the father of eugenics, and when Galton created that term it just meant good birth.
 But eugenics has a very seedy history in the US and Canada, overseas.
 And of course you know it reaches its absolutely grisly apex with the Holocaust in Nazi Germany.
 And so Galton wanted to develop a science of nature and nurture, and he wanted to do that because he wanted to change the world.
 That's a hundred or more years ago.
 What you see is throughout that history throughout the 20th century and into the present, lots of people trying to figure out, for whatever trait you're interested in intelligent schizophrenia criminality, what's genetic what's environmental.
 And that's they're interested in that question because they want to use the answer to intervene.
 Right?
 They want to see more intelligence and they want to see less criminality.
 But the very act of trying to you know carve up the world and decide who's better and who's best and to assess that based on what's in our bodies what's in our genome can lead to really really bad things.

 And that strikes me as extremely optimistic.
 With the 52 genes that we're talking about, everybody is going to have you know sort of some set of what we might think of as better and worse variants in there.
 And the reality is you know what they did was they found genes that were associated with IQ.
 But none of the cases do we know precisely how they create that trait that we're interested in.
 The thought that we could sort of you know genotype kids and say, “Oh you've got more than 30 of the bad ones.
 Maybe we should think about putting you in a special program.”
 No way.
-If you want to help kids, get let out of their water.
+If you want to help kids, get the lead out of their water.
 If you want to help kids, get more books in their home.
 I mean there's so many very straightforward environmental interventions that we know are going to have a positive impact on intelligence.

 Does this work reduce or increase the ethical concerns around research into the genetics of intelligence?